What to wear on your legs on a cold-weather run is an area of much debate among runners, but what is right for you?

 Three of the best running tights for men

-Three of the best running trousers for men
+The best running trousers for men

 The timeless styling of the Classic Tracksters makes them a popular choice for runners.
 The Regulite thermal fabric moves with you and the improved waistband gives you a smoother profile.
 There's an internal pocket so you can keep your keys safe.